corda/corda/docs/source/running-the-demos.rst

 This demo shows a party getting transactions notarised by either a single-node or a distributed notary service.
 All versions of the demo start two counterparty nodes.
 One of the counterparties will generate transactions that transfer a self-issued asset to the other party and submit them for notarisation.

-The `Raft <https://raft.github.io/>`_ version of the demo will start three distributed notary nodes.
+* The `Raft <https://raft.github.io/>`_ version of the demo will start three distributed notary nodes.
-The `BFT SMaRt <https://bft-smart.github.io/library/>`_ version of the demo will start four distributed notary nodes.
+* The `BFT SMaRt <https://bft-smart.github.io/library/>`_ version of the demo will start four distributed notary nodes.
+* The Single version of the demo will start a single-node validating notary service.
+* The Custom version of the demo will load and start a custom single-node notary service that is defined the demo CorDapp.

 The output will display a list of notarised transaction IDs and corresponding signer public keys.
 In the Raft distributed notary, every node in the cluster can service client requests, and one signature is sufficient to satisfy the notary composite key requirement.